Unsorted-Wings/Vyapaar-Sahayak/README.md

 - Removing API Dependencies

 ## Acknowledgments 🙌
-We extend our gratitude to:
+We would like to express our gratitude to the following individuals and organizations for their invaluable support and contributions to the development of Vyapaar Sahayak:

-- [Department of Computer Science, Gujarat University]: [Provide details]
+- **[Department of Computer Science, Gujarat University]:** [for providing us guidance and required resources.]

-- [Add more acknowledgments as needed]
+We are thankful for the unwavering support, mentorship, and encouragement we have received throughout this journey.

 ## Get In Touch! 📬
 | Team Member       | LinkedIn Profile                                     | Email Address                                 |